HL7/crmi-ig/input/pages/introduction.md

 <img src="types-of-igs.png" alt="Types of FHIR Implementation Guides" class="img-responsive img-rounded center-block" width="700" height="700"/>
 </div>

-_Figure 2.2_ Types of implementation guides: Specification, Model, and Content IGs
+_Figure 2.2_ Categories of implementation guides: Specification, Model, and Content IGs

 As shown in the diagram, the Canonical Resource Management Infrastructure IG provides cross-cutting support for content development across all these types of implementation guides.
 Future versions of these specifications should consider whether to refactor to make use of the profiles and capabilities provided by this implementation guide.

 #### Foundational Standards

-<p>The foundational standards on the bottom row of the diagram include the layers of FHIR, as well as expression language and integration standards including FHIRPath, Clinical Quality Language (CQL), CDS Hooks, and SMART.</p>
+The foundational standards on the bottom row of the diagram include the layers of FHIR, as well as expression language and integration standards including FHIRPath, Clinical Quality Language (CQL), CDS Hooks, and SMART.

 * [**FHIR**](http://hl7.org/fhir) includes five layers of concepts, each shown as an icon on the bottom row of the diagram.
     * **Foundation** layer – defines the core data exchange protocol.